AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

   * [[!DNL LiveRamp] [!DNL RampIDs]](https://liveramp.com/identity-resolution): For retargeting logged-in users and for measurement using [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md). [!DNL RampIDs] are available for users in North America, Australia, and New Zealand.
 Fees are USD 0.15 per display ad impression delivered and USD 0.25 per video ad impression delivered.

     [!DNL Analytics] measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
-In addition, you must deploy a second JavaScript tag for [!DNL RampIDs] on your webpages to match conversions from the IDs to view-throughs.
-Contact your Adobe Account Team to get the tag and instructions for where to implement it.<!-- For instructions, see "[JavaScript Code for [!DNL Analytics for Advertising]](/help/integrations/analytics/javascript.md)." -->
+In addition, you must register with [!DNL LiveRamp] to receive an additional JavaScript tag for [!DNL RampIDs] on your webpages to match conversions from the IDs to view-throughs.<!-- Contact your Adobe Account Team for instructions.--><!-- For instructions, see "[JavaScript Code for [!DNL Analytics for Advertising]](/help/integrations/analytics/javascript.md)." -->
   <!-- Will later require yet another JS tag too -->

   * [[!DNL Unified ID 2.0 (UID2.0)] IDs](https://unifiedid.com): For retargeting logged-in users. [!DNL UID2 IDs] aren't available for users in the European Economic Area and some additional countries.
 See the [list of prohibited countries](/help/policies/universal-id-policy.md#prohibited-countries-uid2).
 Fees are USD 0.15 per display ad impression delivered and USD 0.25 per video ad impression delivered.